Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 10. Scan your negatives

-As soon as your negatives are dry you can either scan them like we did, or if you have a darkroom you can print your pinhole images the old fashioned way!
+As soon as the negatives are dry you can either scan them like we did, or if you have a darkroom you can print your pinhole images the old fashioned way!
 We didn’t have the latter so decided to digitise our results.
 We made a final few edits to the end result like cleaning up the dust marks and boosting the contrast.

 Image credit: Claire Gillo